chocoteam/website/content/en/docs/Modeling/_index.md

 Model model = new Model("my problem");
 ```

-`Model` is the top-level objects that stores declared variables, posted constraints and gives access to the `Solver`.
+`Model` is the top-level object that stores declared variables, posted constraints and gives access to the `Solver`.

 {{% pageinfo %}}
 This should be the first instruction, prior to any other modeling instructions, as it is needed to declare variables and constraints.